What's the difference between rosacea and rosacea?

 Contributing factors

-Rosacea is influenced by various contributing factors that can exacerbate its symptoms and worsen the skin condition.
+Rosacea is influenced by a variety of contributing factors that can exacerbate its symptoms and worsen the condition of the skin.

-Sun exposure is a major trigger, as UV rays can damage blood vessels and make redness worse.
-Extreme temperatures, whether hot or cold, as well as rapid temperature changes, can also cause flushing and redness.
+Sun exposure is a major trigger, as UV rays can damage blood vessels and aggravate redness.
+Extreme temperatures, whether cold or hot, as well as rapid temperature variations, can also trigger hot flushes and redness.

-Drinking alcohol and hot drinks, as well as spicy foods, are known to dilate blood vessels and intensify symptoms.
+Alcohol, hot drinks and spicy foods are known to dilate blood vessels and intensify symptoms.

-Emotional stress and intense physical exertion can also play a significant role in exacerbating rosacea symptoms.
+Emotional stress and intense physical exertion can also play an important role in exacerbating rosacea symptoms.

-Additionally, some skincare or cosmetic products containing irritating ingredients can cause skin reactions and worsen the condition.
-Finally, the presence of the parasite Demodex folliculorum , a mite that naturally lives on the skin, has been linked to cases of rosacea, although its exact role in triggering the disease is not yet fully understood.
+What's more, certain skincare or cosmetic products containing irritating ingredients can provoke skin reactions and aggravate the condition.
+Finally, the presence of the parasite Demodex folliculorum, a mite that lives naturally on the skin, has been associated with cases of rosacea, although its exact role in triggering the disease is not yet fully understood.

 Treatment of rosacea and couperose